 -

-Those who are not interested in traveling in a kayak that may capsize, can join our motorboat trip to the same snorkeling destination on our motorboat Captain Cook Snorkeling Cruises.
+Those who are not interested in traveling in a kayak that commonly capsize, can join our motorboat trip to the same snorkeling destination on our motorboat Captain Cook Snorkeling Cruises.
 We have an alternative activity that would be great for you – our 34′ RHIB motor boat goes twice daily to the same snorkeling destination without the risks of multiple capsizing in a kayak.
 Go to www.captaincooksnorkelingcruises.com to learn more about essentially the same snorkeling experience without the tippy kayak.

 -